 AMD Ryzen Threadripper 2nd Generation was launched back in April 2018, following the massively successful Ryzen 2nd Generation chips.
 These HEDT processors brought extreme multi-threaded performance to the HEDT scene, along with better power efficiency.
 These chips comfortably ruled the world until Intel’s Basin Falls Refresh launched – even if they were much more expensive.

-Just like the move from Ryzen to Ryzen 2nd Generation, we’re getting a significant boost in performance with Ryzen Threadripper 2nd Generation.
-Not only have the core counts jumped up, but we’re seeing better power management and higher clock speeds across the board.
-Plus, higher price-to-performance ratios with chips like the Ryzen Threadripper 2950X
+And, just like the move from AMD Ryzen to Ryzen 2nd Generation, Threadripper 2000 processors gave us a notable boost in performance and efficiency.
+These HEDT chips didn’t just include more cores, but Threadripper 2nd Generation boosts power management and brings higher clock speeds across the board.
+This, of course, boosts the value of chips like the Ryzen Threadripper 2950X.

 AMD Ryzen Threadripper 2990WX:

 4.0 stars | Technically better value than Intel; Highest performance we’ve seen yet |One power hungry beast; Not all applications are 32-core optimized

 AMD Ryzen Threadripper 2970WX: